angelodian/angelodian.github.io/publications.md

 ## Conference Proceedings

+Dian A, Burroni F. (2026).
+The 'evanescent /l/' in Venetan: a preliminary EMA study.
+In Herrero de Haro, A., Repede, D. & Naciri-Azzouz.
+A. (eds.) *International Conference on Phonetic Variation: Book of Abstracts*, pp. 186-188.

 Dian, A., Hajek, J., & Fletcher, J. (Forthcoming).
 ‘Che ro[b(b)]a!’ – Durational patterns of word-medial intervocalic /b dʒ/ across three regional varieties of Italian.
 In *Proceedings of AISV 2025*, Urbino, Italy.

 Dian, A., Hajek, J., & Fletcher, J. (2024).
 An acoustic and electroglottographic (EGG) investigation of preaspiration and voice quality in the Italian four-way stop contrast across regional accents.
 In *Proceedings of the 19th Australasian International Conference on Speech Science and Technology* (pp. 147–150).
 Melbourne, Australia.